polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

 ## Introduction

-This tutorial illustrates how to configure a local relay chain.
+This tutorial illustrates how to configure and spin up a local relay chain.
 The local relay chain is required to set up a local testing environment to which a test parachain node can connect.
 Setting up a local relay chain is a crucial step in parachain development.
 It allows developers to test their parachains in a controlled environment, simulating the interaction between a parachain and the relay chain without needing a live network.
 This local setup facilitates faster development cycles and easier debugging.

 The scope of this tutorial includes: